fluencelabs/gitbook-docs/js-sdk/3_in_depth.md

 ## Intro

-In this section we will cover the JS SDK in-depth.
+In this section we will cover the Fluence JS in-depth.

 ## Fluence